-John Lynn has for 40 years been a Fellow of the Royal College of Surgeons of London.For 29 years he was the sole Consultant Surgical Endocrinologist at the Hammersmith Hospital, London and Honorary Senior Lecturer in the Department of Surgery, Imperial College of Science, Medicine and Technology.
-In my career I have performed in excess of approximately ten thousand explorations of the neck.
+I have been for 40 years been a Fellow of the Royal College of Surgeons of London.For 29 years I was the sole Consultant Surgical Endocrinologist at the Hammersmith Hospital, London and Honorary Senior Lecturer in the Department of Surgery, Imperial College of Science, Medicine and Technology.
+In my career I have performed in excess of ten thousand explorations of the neck.

-I now practice only privately at the Bupa Cromwell Hospital London but also perform surgeries at King Edward VII Hospital and at the Parkside Hospital Wimbledon.
+I now practice only privately at the Weymouth Hospital, Weymouth Street London , King Edward VII Hospital London and at the Parkside Hospital Wimbledon.
 My main interest is the safe application of minimally invasive surgery for endocrine conditions.

 In 1978 I was appointed consultant surgeon to the Hammersmith Hospital with a special interest in thyroid and parathyroid surgery.
 At the same time I had general surgical responsibilities at the newly opened Ealing Hospital in West London.
 In 1979 I was awarded an honorary senior lectureship to the Royal Postgraduate Medical School London.
 For 29 years at Hammersmith Hospital my special interests were the medical and surgical treatment of thyroid disease, the management of parathyroid disease and re-operative surgery.
 I developed a special expertise in the management of endocrine tumours of the pancreas and of benign and malignant tumours of the adrenal including functional tumours such as phaeochromocytoma, Cushing's and Conn's tumours.

 In the 1985 I introduced minimally invasive endocrine surgery to the Hammersmith Hospital.